-- Your resume should highlight your knowledge of planning, implementing, and evaluating plans as well as your ability to communicate and collaborate with the nursing staff.
+- Your resume should highlight your knowledge of planning, implementing, and evaluating plans and your ability to communicate and collaborate with the nursing staff.

-- You’ll also want to demonstrate that you are a pro when it comes to treating elderly and ill patients with compassion, empathy, and dignity.
+- You’ll also want to demonstrate that you’re a pro when treating elderly and ill patients with compassion, empathy, and dignity.

 Registered pharmacy technician resume

 - A registered pharmacy technician is certified by state law.
-A registered pharmacy technician understands medical terminologies, names, and brands of medicines.
+They understand medical terminologies, names, and brands of medicines.

-- Your resume must state that you are a registered pharmacy technician.
+- Your resume must state that you’re a registered pharmacy technician.
 For a role specifically titled this, include “Registered Pharmacy Technician” in the job title.

-- Additionally, include a license/certification section in the sidebar or bottom of your resume where you can list your state certification.
+- Include a license/certification section in the sidebar or bottom of your resume where you can list your state certification.

-- The ATS software weeds out the unregistered candidates from the many applications.
+- The ATS software weeds out unregistered candidates from the many applications.